Read me

 FLETCHER : No. Because the next Charlie Parker would never be discouraged.

 Intriguingly, when Terence Fletcher needs this, he may even be charming.
-In one of the sequences, he has a sweet chat with a little girl, later on, appealingly speaks about his former student and plays peacefully in a jazz bar after being fired.
+In one of the sequences, he has a sweet chat with a little girl and, later on, appealingly speaks about his former student and plays peacefully in a jazz bar after being fired.
 On Andrew’s first day in the band, Fletcher encourages Neiman.
 He assures Andrew that the boy is not an accidental guest here and makes him believe that Andrew is special.
 It comes out that such politeness is another of Fletcher’s abusive methods, which gives his students a false sense of security from the start.
-Fletcher shouts at Neiman, throws a chair at his head, and humiliates the boy by going into personals.
-Fletcher uses the minimum amount of information he knows about Neiman his family and his ambitions to abuse the student.
-He uses the phrase ‘Not my tempo’ again and again or shouts ‘FASTER’ pursuing the rhythm, to make Andrew understand his vulnerable and attackable position and of any member of the band.
+Fletcher shouts at Neiman, throws a chair at his head, and humiliates the boy by going into the personals.
+Fletcher uses the minimum amount of information he knows about Neiman, his family, and his ambitions to abuse the student.
+He uses the phrase ‘Not my tempo’ again and again or shouts ‘FASTER’, pursuing the rhythm, to make Andrew understand his vulnerable and attackable position and that of any member of the band.

-Without a doubt, such a burst of bullying on the very first lesson is nothing else than a test and it is not hard to imagine that Fletcher uses such methods against a first-year student every year.
-The audience has not been even given an understanding of whether Andrew actually fails to follow the tempo or not, yet the recognition or rejection of a teacher is the obvious takeaway.
+Without a doubt, such a burst of bullying on the very first lesson is nothing else than a test, and it is not hard to imagine that Fletcher uses such methods against a first-year student every year.
+The audience has not even been given an understanding of whether Andrew actually fails to follow the tempo or not, yet the recognition or rejection of a teacher is the obvious takeaway.
 Fletcher would once again play the role of a calm and mindful mentor in a bar.
-We may assume that Fletcher is a kind of another person beyond the walls of the conservatory or music halls, but such a shift is delusive.
-While being not only a maestro of jazz teaching, but also an arrogant man, Fletcher does not use his harsh voice in places and times where and when it is not necessary, and when his authority is not confronted.
-No matter how hard the journey for greatness is for Andrew, he would never receive a hint of compassion as it would confront Fletcher’s philosophy.
+We may assume that Fletcher is a kind of person beyond the walls of the conservatory or music halls, but such a shift is delusive.
+While being not only a maestro of jazz teaching, but also an arrogant man, Fletcher does not use his harsh voice in places and times when it is not necessary, and when his authority is not challenged.
+No matter how hard the journey to greatness is for Andrew, he would never receive a hint of compassion,n as it would confront Fletcher’s philosophy.

 But I tried.
 And that’s more than most people can say, Andrew.
 I tried.
 And even if I never find one, I will never apologize for trying.

 Did Terence Fletcher make Andrew Neiman a great drummer?
-It is only the beginning and it is highly likely that their roads would run in parallel for years to achieve greatness: both for a pupil and for a mentor.
-These two are as much different as similar and indispensable to each other.
-While Fletcher takes delight in compliments of professional jazz musicians, and VIP guests, he is too selfish to be bothered by someone else’s opinion if it confronts his own.
-Andrew on the contrary is still at least until the finale) highly dependent upon a second opinion and he oversensitively reacts to the lack of support.
-Getting back to the issue of talent, Andrew has already been talented and Fletcher only made him break out of the limits and live on the edge.
-Fletcher’s smile in the finale symbolizes a realization that Neiman has all means to become another Buddy Rich.
+It is only the beginning, and it is highly likely that their roads will run in parallel for years to achieve greatness: both for a pupil and for a mentor.
+These two are as different as similar and indispensable to each other.
+While Fletcher takes delight in compliments from professional jazz musicians and VIP guests, he is too selfish to be bothered by someone else’s opinion if it confronts his own.
+Andrew, on the contrary, is still at least until the finale. highly dependent upon a second opinion, and he oversensitively reacts to the lack of support.
+Getting back to the issue of talent, Andrew has already been talented, and Fletcher only made him break out of the limits and live on the edge.
+Fletcher’s smile in the finale symbolizes a realization that Neiman has all the means to become another Buddy Rich.

-It is important to underline the moment when during Andrew’s solo performance, Fletcher literally assists his apprentice to play better.
+It is important to underline the moment when, during Andrew’s solo performance, Fletcher assists his apprentice to play better.
 He recovers a cymbal and flourishes his arms to show the tempo.
-He calls the boy by the mane and approvingly signifies consent with a nod and all these work.
-In this final scene, Fletcher shifts himself from a constant pursuit of a great drummer, whom he finally found, and concentrates on Andrew’s productivity.
-Whether he realizes it or not, Fletcher not only gets his own contentment but renders it to Neiman: the invested efforts worthed the cost.
-The point is Andrew had little chance to hit the wall without Terence Fletcher, and the latter had little perspective of becoming a well-known mentor without Neiman.
+He calls the boy by the name and approvingly signifies consent with a nod, and all these work.
+In this final scene, Fletcher shifts from a constant pursuit of a great drummer, whom he finally found, and concentrates on Andrew’s productivity.
+Whether he realizes it or not, Fletcher not only gets his contentment but also renders it to Neiman: the invested efforts are worth the cost.
+The point is, Andrew had little chance to hit the wall without Terence Fletcher, and the latter had little perspective of becoming a well-known mentor without Neiman.
 It is only their final cooperation that gave the audience a masterful performance, something indeed special.
 They turned themselves into Charlie Parker and Jo Jones.

 I never wanted to be Charlie Parker.
 I wanted to be the man who made Charlie Parker.
 The man who discovered some scrawny kid, pushed him, prodded him, shaped him into something great — and then said to the world, “Check this out.
 The best motherfucking solo you’ve ever heard.”